techidaily/site-change-location/source/_posts/in-2024-10-best-fake-gps-location-spoofers-for-realme-11-pro-drfone-by-drfone-virtual-android.md

 ![remove spyware](https://images.wondershare.com/drfone/article/2022/03/remove-spyware.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is one of the most widely used methods where the software or an app is installed on the Realme 11 Pro device to retrieve the Realme 11 Pro device data.
 The victim partner is unaware of any such apps installed on their device and the data is sent to the hacking partner.
 A wide range of these spyware tools is available in the market in different price brackets.
 These spyware apps can retrieve data like chats, call details, messages, browsing history, passwords, and much more.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How should I respond when I learn my spouse is spying on me?